California - the land of Disneyland, surreal beaches, and Hollywood, can give you unforgettable birding tours.

 What Type Of Hawks Live In California?

-There are nine types of hawks in this state, including the red-tailed and ferruginous hawk.
+There are nine types of hawks in this state, including the red-tailed and ferruginous hawks.
 We've mentioned all of these species above.

 The northern goshawk and the northern harrier are raptors of special concern in this state because of a reduction in breeding densities in some zones, such as the coastal redwood zone.